rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/354_view-deployment-logs.md

 ### Indexed Logs

 To view the corresponding deployment logs in real-time, click **Live Logs** tab.
 They are streamed in a terminal-like window and can be useful to view and debug your application in the cloud as it generates new logs.
-The rapyuta.io platform allows you to view the live
+The rapyuta.io platform allows you to view the live <!-- Incomplete-->

 It is similar to the **tail -f** functionality one is used to in a UNIX terminal console.